 Characteristics of Arid soils:

-- The colour of Arid soils varies from red to brown in colour.
+- The color of Arid soils varies from red to brown in color.

 - They are sandy in structure and saline in nature.